shionhonda/hippocampus-garden/content/blog/best_papers_2020/index.md

 2. PIFuHD: Multi-Level Pixel-Aligned Implicit Function for High-Resolution 3D Human Digitization
 3. Jukebox: A Generative Model for Music
 4. Language Models are Few-Shot Learners
-5. Bootstrap Your Own Latent A New Approach to Self-Supervised Learning
+5. Bootstrap Your Own Latent: A New Approach to Self-Supervised Learning
 6. Implicit Neural Representations with Periodic Activation Functions
 7. Graph Structure of Neural Networks
 8. Towards Faster and Stabilized GAN Training for High-fidelity Few-shot Image Synthesis